-Data service may be included in your Rate Plan or data pass or you may be charged for data usage on a pay per use basis (“Data Plan”).
+Data service may be included in your Rate Plan or International Pass or you may be charged for data usage on a pay per use basis (“Data Plan”).
 Your Rate Plan and/or Data Plan will contain more information about how we calculate data usage.
 You can check your current usage by visiting my.T-mobile.com or by using a short code from your device (you can find more information about the short code at www.t-mobile.com).
 If you do not have a Data Plan, your Device may not be able to access data services.

 ARE THERE SEPARATE TERMS FOR PREPAID CUSTOMERS?

 The terms of these T&Cs apply to prepaid customers, and additional terms specific to prepaid customers may be found here.